 Usually, the virtual terminal is embedded on a page you can access when you’re logged in to your payment provider’s account online.
 You process the payment by manually entering the customer’s card details – which you may be given over the phone, a mail order form or through an online chat – and submitting it for processing.
 The customer’s card will then be charged, and the money transferred to your payment provider account or bank account, minus applicable processing fees.

-It is becoming increasingly important for small businesses to be able to accept manual payments.
-Manual payments are transactions that are completed without the card holder present, for example if you take a booking, reservation or order for a product over the telephone.
-However, in order to take a manual payment you need to have two things – a virtual terminal and an internet connection.
+Manual payments are usually completed without the cardholder present, for example if you take a booking, reservation or order for a product over the telephone.
+In order to take a manual payment, you need to have three things – a virtual terminal, computer or mobile device, and an internet connection.

-If you have shopped online you will have been directed to a payment page, where you have input your information, your card information and clicked “pay”.
-A virtual terminal is almost identical and you can process a payment in a three easy steps.
+If you’ve shopped online, you will have been directed to a payment page where you’ve entered your card information and clicked “pay”.
+A virtual terminal is almost identical – and you can process a payment in three easy steps:

-- Ensure you are connected to the internet and then log on to your virtual terminal.
-(You will need to set up an account with your payment processing provider first).
+- Make sure you’re connected to the internet.
+Then log in to your virtual terminal (you’ll need to set up an account with your payment processing provider first to do this).

-- Enter the details as prompted by the program while the customer is on the phone
+- Enter the details prompted by the form on the page while you’re communicating with the customer.

 - Click on the “submit” (or similarly named) button.